AsyncTI4/TI4_map_generator_bot/README.md

 Hello Async TI Developers!

+I AM A PUBLIC USER TRYING TO BREAK STUFF

 Please *test your changes* (`mvn package`) before making a PR.
 See below for methods and examples of how to test.
 If you have a different way, please share!